 - Put broth and dried lentils into a large pot over high to medium heat.

-- Saute the onions and garlic in oil till golden.
+- Saute the onions and garlic in 1 tablespoon of the oil till golden.

 - Stir onion mixture into the lentils.

 - Saute the carrots and celery in the rest of the oil till just tender.
 Set aside.

 - After lentils come to a full boil, reduce to simmer and simmer till lentils are tender.
 This will take anywhere from 1/2 hour to several hours depending on the type of lentils and the altitude.
 (Brown lentils in mile-high Albuquerque take us about 1-1/2 hours.)
 You will likely need to add additional water to lentils while they are cooking.